Health and Travel Alerts Learn More Left arrow

 Oia, Santorini

-Santorini stands alone though thanks to its quite incredible volcanic setting.
+Santorini stands alone thanks to its quite incredible volcanic setting, making it one of the most beautiful islands in the world.
 The island’s main villages, Fira, Imerovigli, and Oia all sit precariously on towering cliffs that overlook a sunken volcanic caldera.

 Views stretching out from the vantage points here look out over two smoldering lava islands in the middle of a bay and to a sister island, sparsely inhabited Thirassia, that marks the far end of the underwater crater.